Cardiomyopathy in dogs: Signs, causes and treatment

 Unfortunately, dilated cardiomyopathy in dogs is irreversible and progressively deteriorates, so the number of medications prescribed, and the dosages required, will typically increase over time.
 These drugs require careful monitoring for side effects, which may include vomiting, reduced appetite, diarrhoea, electrolyte imbalances, depression and kidney disease.

-Natural therapies that support a healthy heart may be beneficial, including
+Natural therapies that support a healthy heart may be beneficial, if prescribed by your vet, including:

 • Omega-3 fatty acids (fish oil)